sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 *   All timers/threads that generate new events have been stopped.
 *   All components have completed processing their pending requests and thus there are no in-flight messages.

 After receiving the freeze notification, the components will update their quiescent state in STATE DB when they receive a new request (i.e. they are no longer quiescent) and when they complete processing their current request queue (i.e. they become quiescent).
-NSF Manager will monitor the quiescent state of all components in STATE DB to determine that the switch has become quiescent and thus further state changes won’t occur in the switch.
-If all components are in quiescent state then NSF Manager will declare that the switch has become quiescent and thus the switch has attained its final state.
+Warmboot Manager will monitor the quiescent state of all components in STATE DB to determine that the switch has become quiescent and thus further state changes won’t occur in the switch.
+If all components are in quiescent state then Warmboot Manager will declare that the switch has become quiescent and thus the switch has attained its final state.

 ###### Unfreeze on Failure

-NSF Manager will wait for a period of time for the switch to become quiescent after which it will determine that this phase failed and abort the warm reboot operation.
+Warmboot Manager will wait for a period of time for the switch to become quiescent after which it will determine that this phase failed and abort the warm reboot operation.
 Additionally, it will unfreeze the switch stack on such failures by sending unfreeze notification to all the registered components.
 As a result, all components will resume their normal operations and start generating new external and internal events.
 This ensures that the switch continues to operate normally as it did before the start of the warm reboot operation.

 ###### Quiescence Timer

-As indicated in the above sections, NSF Manager consists of 2 timers in this phase:
+As indicated in the above sections, Warmboot Manager consists of 2 timers in this phase:

-* Quiescence Time: Amount of time that NSF Manager will wait after all components are quiescent to determine that the switch is quiescent.
+* Quiescence Time: Amount of time that Warmboot Manager will wait after all components are quiescent to determine that the switch is quiescent.
-* Overall Phase Timeout: Amount of time for the switch to become quiescent after which NSF Manager will determine that this phase failed.
+* Overall Phase Timeout: Amount of time for the switch to become quiescent after which Warmboot Manager will determine that this phase failed.

 These timers might be platform dependent since some platforms might take more time than others due to software/hardware constraints.
 Therefore, these timers will be configurable via CONFIG DB to allow setting appropriate timeouts for different platforms.